eekcoopuw/jobmon/docsource/core_concepts.rst

 .. _jobmon-task-label:

-Tasks
+Task
 #####
 A single executable object in the workflow; a command that will be run.
 Relate it to a Task Template in order to classify it as a type of job within the context of your Workflow.
 Do this by using the TaskTemplate create_task() function.

+.. _cluster-name-label:

+Cluster Name
+############
+The name of the cluster users on which to to run your Tasks.
+You can specify the cluster you want to use on the Task, TaskTemplate, Workflow and Tool level.
+To set cluster name on Tasks, use "cluster_name".
+To set cluster_name on
+TaskTemplate, Workflow, and Tool, use "default_cluster_name".
+If cluster name is set on multiple Jobmon objects, Jobmon will use the standard hierarchy precedence:
+*Task -> TaskTemplate -> Workflow -> Tool.*

+.. _jobmon-task-attribute-label:

 TaskAttribute
 *************
-Additional attributes of the task that can be tracked.
+Custom attributes of the task that can be tracked.
 For example, release ID or location set version ID.
 Task attributes are not passed to the job but may be useful for profiling or resource prediction work in the Jobmon database.
 Pass in task attributes as a list or dictionary to create_task().